-However, our exploration and production teams benefit from the experience acquired over four decades in the country, as well as the know-how that has made Total Group one of the industry’s top offshore operators worldwide.
+However, our exploration and production teams benefit from the experience acquired over more than four decades in the country, as well as the know-how that has made Total Group one of the industry’s top offshore operators worldwide.

 This allows us to be successful at the time of implementing and leading large projects.
 Thus, in Tierra del Fuego, we operate onshore field Ara-Cañadon Alfa and offshore fields Hidra, Kaus, Carina, Aries and Vega Pleyade.
 Offshore production accounts for approximately 51% of Total Austral’s oil and gas operated production.

 In the Neuquen Basin, Total Austral holds equity interests in twelve blocks covering over 1500 km2, and operates five of such blocks, including Aguada Pichana, San Roque, Rincón La Ceniza y La Escalonada fields.
 In addition to conventional resources, these concessions include unconventional oil and gas exploration and production in the promising Vaca Muerta shale formation.

 - Major offshore projects.
 Vega Pleyade field in Tierra del Fuego was a project developed by cross-functional teams made up of specialists from different countries which was completed in two years and a half.
 It is the world’s southernmost development and involved building and installing a sea platform in 50-meter depth, tied back to onshore facilities via a 77-km offshore pipeline.
 This field is located in an area lacking any offshore infrastructure, which required mobilizing heavy logistic equipment and conducting operations in extreme weather conditions.